failathon/docker-softether/README.md

 This project also lives in Docker hub as [failathon/softether](https://registry.hub.docker.com/u/failathon/softether/)

-Use the SoftEther VPN client from [https://www.softether.org/5-download](https://www.softether.org/5-download) to connect to this service.
+Use the SoftEther VPN client from [https://www.softether.org/5-download](https://www.softether.org/5-download) to connect to this service, or your PPTP VPN client for iOS.

 ## Run in ECS